 Sharing this key moment is good for tracking my progress, since I know people are curious about such important milestones of the mission, (unlike some friends of mine, I don’t tend to have a camera on my head to catch such moments in cognito!) but obviously breaking into Arabic suddenly, after not speaking it for over a day since my previous Skype session, meant I didn’t have quite the ideal kind of flow I’d like.
 In future, I’ll speak in the relevant language for several minutes before recording, so I have this flow.MORE

-Unlike in last week’s first video, where I was reading, this time I have no script to refer to and recite the entire seven minute script from memory.
-There are a LOT of mistakes, but I like to think I am at least coming across as a bit more confident than the previous week!
+My “Learn Egyptian Arabic in Brazil” week 2 project update.
+Here I have no script to refer to, and I recite the entire seven minute script from memory.
+There are a LOT of mistakes, but I like to think I am at least coming across as a bit more confident than the previous week.MORE

 As you all know, I’m attempting to get Fluent in Arabic in 3 months, in a city 500km deep inside Brazil.
 It’s on!
 A good start is essential if you want to get the momentum to learn as fast as possible, so this meant that I did as much as I could not related to […]MORE